dbsnapper/dbsnapper/docs/index.md

 - **Real-world Test Cases**: Utilizing de-identified data snapshots, you can create more effective and realistic test cases.
 This helps in identifying potential issues in a more accurate production-like environment.

-- **Seamless Integration with CI/CD Pipelines**: DBSnapper can be integrated into CI/CD pipelines, automating the process of generating snapshots for your team and ensuring the team is using the latest and most accurate data for testing.
+- **Seamless Integration with CI/CD Pipelines**: DBSnapper can be easily [intergrated into CI/CD pipelines such as Github Actions](/docs/articles/dbsnapper-github-actions-amazon-ecs.md), automating the process of generating snapshots for your team and ensuring the team is using the latest and most accurate data for testing.

 - **Training AI Models**: For AI and machine learning initiatives, having access to diverse, real-world data sets is crucial.
-DBSnapper's ability to provide de-identified snapshots of real operational data can significantly enhance the training process of AI models, leading to more accurate responses.
+DBSnapper's ability to provide de-identified snapshots of real operational data can significantly enhance the training process of AI models, leading to more accurate models.

-## Sanitization - De-identification and sensitive data removal
+### Sanitization - De-identification and sensitive data removal

 DBSnapper enables you to de-identify and sanitize your production data, removing sensitive information such as personal details, financial data, and other confidential information.
 This is crucial for ensuring compliance with data protection regulations and maintaining the privacy and security of your users.